 Table of Contents

 Preface, 1.
 Greek, Bulgarian and Serbian Claims to Macedonia; 2.
 The War of Ethnographic Maps; 3.
 The VM(O)RO & Other Macedonian Organizations (1893-1940); 4.
 Tracing the Birth of a Balkan Nation; 5.
-The Crucial 1940s: Tito and the Macedonians; 6.
+Tito and the Macedonians; 6.
 The ‘New Macedonian Question’: The Greek-Macedonian dispute; 7.
 Bulgaria’s Stance Towards Macedonia; 8.
 The Macedonian Language; 9.
 The Macedonian National Historical Narrative; 10.
 The Charm of Alexander the Great: Who Were the Ancient Macedonians?; 11.
-The Skeletons in the Cupboard; 12.
+The Crux of the Greek-Macedonian Dispute: The Skeletons in the Cupboard; 12.
 The Settlement of the Greek-Macedonian Dispute: the Prespa Agreement; 13.
 The Ephemeral Macedonian-Bulgarian Rapprochement; Select Bibliography

-Alexis Heraclides is Emeritus Professor of International Relations at the Panteion University of Social and Political Sciences and author of several books on self-determination, humanitarian intervention, the Cyprus Problem, the Greek-Turkish Antagonism, the Macedonian Question and others.
+Alexis Heraclides is Emeritus Professor of International Relations and Conflict Resolution at the Panteion University of Social and Political Sciences (Athens) and author of several books on self-determination, secession, the CSCE, humanitarian intervention, the Middle East conflict, the Cyprus Problem, the Greek-Turkish antagonism with emphasis on the Aegean dispute, the Macedonian Question and others.